William V. Judy: Cancer

-Dr. Folkers and Judy did case studies of the effects of Coenzyme Q10 on various cancers in patients with congestive heart failure.
+Folkers and Judy did case studies of the effects of Coenzyme Q10 on various cancers in patients with congestive heart failure.
 Coenzyme Q10 put the cancers into remission, improved heart function, and reduced the degree of heart failure.

 In 1998, Judy reported that PSA and prostate mass decreased following the treatment of prostate cancer patients with high dosages of Coenzyme Q10 (600 milligrams per day).
 However, the Coenzyme Q10 treatment did not take effect rapidly.
 It took 60 – 80 days before the researchers began to see a drop in the PSA scores and the prostate mass measurements.
 By 180 days of supplementation, PSA and prostate mass were significantly reduced in all of the responding patients.
 At 360 days of supplementation, PSA and prostate mass were reduced by 73.6% and 48.4%, respectively.

 Younger early-onset prostate cancer patients were the best responders to the Coenzyme Q10 treatment.
 The poorest responders to the Coenzyme Q10 treatment were the oldest and most severe patients with the highest PSA, the largest prostate glands, and metastasis to adjacent tissues and bones [10].
 In the responders, blood Coenzyme Q10 levels increased five-fold with the supplementation, and lymphocyte counts increased to normal levels.
 In non-responders, the blood Coenzyme Q10 levels increased only two-fold, and the lymphocyte counts remained essentially unchanged.

-Judy and Dr. Folkers suggested that Coenzyme Q10 stimulation of immunoglobulin G antibodies and T4/T8 lymphocytes as well as possible positive effects of Coenzyme Q10 on cytotoxic T-cells might explain the observed prostate cancer regression.
+Judy and Folkers suggested that Coenzyme Q10 stimulation of immunoglobulin G antibodies and T4/T8 lymphocytes as well as possible positive effects of Coenzyme Q10 on cytotoxic T-cells might explain the observed prostate cancer regression.

 In a 1984 study, Judy reported that Coenzyme Q10 supplementation could help to offset the inhibitory effects of the chemotherapy drug adriamycin (doxorubicin) on the bio-synthesis of Coenzyme Q10 and could alleviate the cardio-toxicity of the drug.
 Adriamycin is an established chemotherapeutic drug with known anti-tumor effects; however, its use was limited by its documented cardio-toxicity at higher dosages.

 In the study, Judy and his co-researchers started the Coenzyme Q10 supplementation at a dosage of 100 milligrams per day three to five days before the adriamycin treatment began.
 The Coenzyme Q10 treatment proved to be effective in cancer patients with normal cardiac function prior to the commencement of the adriamycin treatment.
 These Coenzyme Q10-treated patients could take a significantly higher total accumulated dosage of adriamycin without any significant changes in cardiac hemodynamics or kinetics as compared to chemotherapy patients not on Coenzyme Q10.

 In the cancer patients with low cardiac function prior to the initiation of therapy, Coenzyme Q10 treatment did not produce the same beneficial results.
 Judy interpreted this outcome as an indication that patients with baseline low cardiac function are at risk for cardio-toxicity caused by adriamycin therapy.